 The Latin Stones worked with P.R.
 Stones and Future Stones from the north side as they moved drugs, weapons and reinforcements up and down Lake Shore Drive bringing in significant revenue and keeping each of their gangs well armed and paid.
 Since the Latin Stones were so heavily allied with Black P Stones they worked with the Black P Stones with this Lake Shore Drive trade too, this was serious business and really helped bloom the Latin Stones in their early years and by the mid-1990s the Latin Stones were growing in popularity in South Chicago.
 By 1993 or 1994 the Latin Stones opened at 90th and Exchange.
 The Stones also opened up in the suburbs of Waukegan and in Kenosha Wisconsin after “Snags” moved to Waukegan and founded both chapters and became the leader of those suburban chapters.
 I’m not sure exactly when it happened but the Stones opened up at 82nd and Coles which would later became a significant section.

 The Latin Stones remained significant in the rest of the 1990s and into the early 2000s and had not only a strong South Chicago chapter but also strong chapters in Kenosha and Waukegan.
 The downfall began in the mid 2000s when the founder and overall leader seemed to disappear and the South Chicago General “Huskie” retired from the gang life alongside “P.R.” the Chief Enforcer.
 This depleted the leadership of the Latin Stones forcing Snags to pack up and move back down to the South Chicago community, after he left Kenosha and Waukegan closed.
 When Snags arrived he closed down 90th and Exchange and moved all operations to 82nd and Coles.
-A war erupted in the mid 2000s with the Latin Counts which was costly and at this time the Latin Stones began to shrink until they seemed to close operations by the early 2010s.
+A war erupted in the mid 2000s with the Latin Counts which was costly and at this time the Latin Stones began to shrink but have remained active as a low key group.

 Please send in any old school pics from before the year 2000